kohkimakimoto/essh/docs/configuration-files.md

 If you define a host in the `/etc/essh/config.lua`, this host config is stored in the `global` registry.

-### Rules
+### Constraints

-Registries provides some rules about resources.
-For example (and most important rule) is the following:
+Registries provides some constraints about resources.
+For example (and the most important constraint) is the following:

 > hosts used by tasks must be defined in a same registry.